-- Keywords: Network pruning, Gradient flow, Early pruning
+Keywords: Network pruning, Gradient flow, Early pruning

-- Abstract: Recent network pruning methods focus on pruning models early-on in training.
+Abstract: Recent network pruning methods focus on pruning models early-on in training.
 To estimate the impact of removing a parameter, these methods use importance measures that were originally designed to prune trained models.
 Despite lacking justification for their use early-on in training, such measures result in surprisingly low accuracy loss.
 To better explain this behavior, we develop a general framework that uses gradient flow to unify state-of-the-art importance measures through the norm of model parameters.
-We use this framework to determine the relationship between pruning measures and evolution of model parameters, establishing several results related to pruning models early-on in training: (i) magnitude-based pruning removes parameters that contribute least to reduction in loss, resulting in models that converge faster than magnitude-agnostic methods; (ii) loss-preservation based pruning preserves first-order model evolution dynamics and is therefore appropriate for pruning minimally trained models; and (iii) gradient-norm based pruning affects second-order model evolution dynamics, such that increasing gradient norm via pruning can produce poorly performing models.
+We use this framework to determine the relationship between pruning measures and evolution of model parameters, establishing several results related to pruning models early-on in training: (i) magnitude-based pruning removes parameters that contribute least to reduction in loss, resulting in models that converge faster than magnitude-agnostic methods; (ii) loss-preservation based pruning preserves first-order model evolution dynamics and its use is therefore justified for pruning minimally trained models; and (iii) gradient-norm based pruning affects second-order model evolution dynamics, such that increasing gradient norm via pruning can produce poorly performing models.
 We validate our claims on several VGG-13, MobileNet-V1, and ResNet-56 models trained on CIFAR-10/CIFAR-100.

-- One-sentence Summary: This paper establishes the relationship between regularly used importance measures for network pruning and evolution of model parameters under gradient flow, thus providing useful insights into pruning early-on in training.
+One-sentence Summary: This paper establishes the relationship between regularly used importance measures for network pruning and evolution of model parameters under gradient flow, thus providing useful insights into pruning early-on in training.